Mackenzie | February 21, 2023 | Hubspot

 A CRM can solve the majority of these sales drop-off problems.

 The first fix is to notify your sales team.
 When the marketing team decides a lead is ready to move up to sales, a CRM can automatically alert your sales team of the move.
 This is a great way to eliminate lost leads who drop out of the cycle because no one contacts them.

 The next fix is to help your sales team see immediately if that lead is actually ready for your sales team or not.
 A CRM shows your sales team exactly where a lead is in the buying process.
 The CRM will track every contact made with that lead, giving the sales team a good idea of how warm the lead is, and how ready they are to buy.

 This makes it easy for your sales reps to see at a glance whether a lead is ready for them, or if they'd rather send them back down to marketing.

-And with a quality CRM, transferring that lead back down to marketing is a snap.
-Your sales rep just reassigns or recategorizes the lead, and they're back in marketing's "to nurture" bucket.
+With a quality CRM, transferring that lead back down to marketing is a snap.
+Your sales rep just reassigns or recategorizes the lead with the click of a button, and they're back in marketing's "to nurture" bucket.

 CRMs make it easy to see where every prospect is in the sales funnel, at any given time.
 If your sales team is managing their leads with a post-it note system, a notebook, or any other method, they're probably letting leads drop out of the sales funnel.
 And it's not their fault — we're all only human!

-But, a CRM can help resolve this problem, and make it easy for your sales team to prioritize the warmest leads above leads who still need a bit of nurturing.
+But, a CRM can help resolve this problem and make it easy for your sales team to prioritize the warmest leads above those who still need a bit of nurturing.